David Panuelo

-David W. Panuelo (born April 13, 1964) is a Micronesian politician who is serving as the president of the Federated States of Micronesia.
-His term started on May 11, 2019.
+David W. Panuelo (born April 13, 1964) is a Micronesian politician who served as the president of the Federated States of Micronesia from 2019 to 2023.

 Biography

 Panuelo was born on the island of Pohnpei, where he completed much of his early education.
 He went to college in the United States, earning a BA in political science from Eastern Oregon University in 1987.

-In 1988 he was appointed as the deputy ambassador for the Micronesian embassy in Fiji where he served until 1993.
+In 1988 he was appointed the deputy ambassador for the Micronesian embassy in Fiji where he served until 1993.
 In 1993 he was appointed to serve at the Micronesian Mission to the United Nations, a position he held until 1996.
 In 1997, Panuelo was named the director of the Department of Resource Management and Development for the State of Pohnpei, a position he held until 2001.

 From 2003 to 2010, Panuelo resigned from government work to work in the private business sector.
-On May 11, 2011, Panuelo was elected as a two-year Senator from Pohnpei State’s Congressional District Three.
+On May 11, 2011, Panuelo was elected as a two-year Senator from Pohnpei State's Congressional District Three.
 He was re-elected unopposed in both 2013 and 2015.
 In 2019 Panuelo was elected as president of Micronesia.
-In his inauguration address, President Penuelo's central theme was "Taking Actions Today for Our Nation’s Prosperity Tomorrow."
+In his inauguration address, President Penuelo's central theme was "Taking Actions Today for Our Nation's Prosperity Tomorrow."
 He further committed that "the Panuelo-George administration will be transparent, open, and accountable."

 The couple have five children and seven grandchildren.